-This segment represents the future of your association in two key ways; they have more years of potential membership value and are more diverse than previous generations, lending much needed breadth and depth to your membership.
+This segment represents the future of your association in two key ways: They have more years of potential membership value, and they are more diverse than previous generations, lending much needed breadth and depth to your membership.

 However, this segment is difficult to engage and less likely to join an association than previous generations.
 How can your marketing efforts reach this coveted audience, demonstrate your value proposition, and successfully engage and convert them?

 Here are six components to consider for driving membership: